Sync — done right

 This page is the long version.
 The pitch in one sentence: outl is the only outliner whose sync is provably correct, doesn’t need a server, and doesn’t pollute your markdown to do it.

 If you want the algorithm walked through with code, jump to the Tree CRDT walkthrough.
-This page is about why — what breaks in the other tools, what we picked instead, and what the trade-offs are.
+This page is about why — what breaks in the other tools, what’s running in production today, and what’s still ahead before we call this “state of the art”.

-Both got the outliner UX right.
+Both Roam and Logseq got the outliner UX right.
 Both fall apart on sync.

 Roam Research — sync as a service